Apple Pie Jello Shot With Brown Sugar Topping

 - Paring knife to assist with taking the jello shots out of the pan

-- two mini muffin baking pans (or you can use a 1lb.
-Loaf pan and cut the shots into cubes)
+- 2 mini muffin baking pans (or you can use a 1 pound loaf pan and cut the shots into cubes)

 - Spray the baking pan generously with the unflavored baking spray and set aside

-- In medium pot pour the apple juice and put over very low heat.
+- In a medium pot pour the apple juice and put over very low heat.

 - Slowly stir in the Knox Gelatin with the whisk making sure that there are no clumps and it is completely dissolved.